University Academic Policy

 Award of Degree/Issuance of Diplomas

-Degrees at Doane University are awarded and diplomas are issued three times a year--in May, August, and December.
-The graduation ceremony takes place in May and December.
+Degrees at Doane University are awarded and diplomas are issued three times a year-in May, August, and December.
+Graduation ceremonies take place in May and December.

 Students who complete graduation requirements at the completion of the Autumn (October) or Winter II (March) term will have a comment stating that requirements for the degree have been met and that the degree will be awarded at the next ceremony.